epfl-si/jahia2wp/README.md

 We will first focus on automation and maintenance, with the objective of driving all the creation process from one shared spreadsheet (aka configuration source).

-Icons are used to mark the progress as follows: :tada: when available, :construction: when work in progress, :tent: when implemented as prototype in [jahiap repo](https://github.com/epfl-idevelop/jahiap)
+Icons are used to mark the progress as follows: :tada:, :champagne: or :gift_heart: when available, :construction: when work in progress, :tent: when implemented as prototype in [jahiap repo](https://github.com/epfl-idevelop/jahiap)

 1. :tada: installing a functional WordPress to any given URL
 1. :tada: configuring the website with supported plugins and the EPFL theme
-1. :tada: applying those first two steps to every row of our configuration source
+1. :champagne: applying those first two steps to every row of our configuration source
 1. :construction: maintaining the website and the plugins

 We will secondly add support for migration of a simple site:

-1. :tada: Export the content of a Jahia website as a zipped package
+1. :gift_heart: Export the content of a Jahia website as a zipped package
 1. :tent: Parse zipped package (XML and files) as python objects
 1. :tent: Import parsed pages into WordPress (raw content)
 1. :tent: Support translation, hierarchy, menu, sidebar